-As many as three million Americans suffer from glaucoma.
+As many as 3 million Americans suffer from glaucoma.
 This is a serious eye condition that can cause permanent and irreversible vision loss.
-Anyone of any age can have glaucoma, but it is estimated that at least 50% of glaucoma sufferers are unaware of their condition.
+Anyone of any age can have glaucoma, but it is estimated that at least half of people with glaucoma are unaware of their condition.

 Extenuating risk factors for glaucoma include:

 - High eye pressure

 - African heritage

 - 45 years of age or older, without a history of annual eye exams

 If you suffer from mild to moderate glaucoma, the good news is that there are treatments available.
 Talk to our Dallas/Fort Worth Metroplex eye doctors at Key-Whitman Eye Center about the Hydrus or iStent Inject.
 This exciting, advanced glaucoma treatment technology works to unclog the eye’s natural drainage system, thus relieving damaging pressure within the eye.
 If you are scheduled for cataract surgery and a sufferer of open-angle glaucoma, you may be able to manage your glaucoma while treating cataracts using one of these state-of-the-art glaucoma treatments.

 What Is a M.I.G.?